 • Have fun & check the ego.

-I am not a researcher, but I love working with them, & I love to be a part of their process.
-This is one of the most important parts of design process & where I am often the most silent.
-At this point I think it is really important to listen & learn.
+I am not a researcher, but I love working with them & I love to be a part of their process.
+It is really important to me that I listen & learn when research does their thing.

-I don't know about you, but my first design is rarely right.
-I make mistakes, a lot of them, but I'm not ashamed it's how we learn.
-The more mistakes I can make early on the more & faster I learn.
+I don't know about you, but my first design is never right.
+I make mistakes, a lot of them, but I'm not ashamed to say it's how I learn.
+The faster I can learn, the faster we can get to the right solution.
+Once is never enough.
+I like to keep doing this until I’ve gotten something resembles right.